vmstan/gravity-sync/README.md

 REMOTE_USER='pi'
 ```

 Save.

+## Execution

 Now test the script.
 I suggest making a subtle change to a whitelist/blacklist on your primary Pihole, such as a description field, and then seeing if the change propagates to your secondary.

 ```
 ./gravity-sync.sh pull